-17. The updated partially trained AI model is delivered to the UE as from step 5.
+17. The updated partially trained AI/ML model is delivered to the UE as from step 5.

 Note: As shown in the above call flow, the model evaluation and the federated learning may also occur in a sequence.

-5.3 Architecture for AI data delivery
+5.3 Architecture for AI/ML data delivery

-5.3.1 AI data components
+5.3.1 AI/ML data components

 AI-related user plane data includes:

-- AI model data, including data describing the topology/structure of the AI model, data related to the data nodes of the model, i.e. tensors, and other data which may be dependent on the format used for the AI/ML model.
+- AI/ML model data, including data describing the topology/structure of the AI/ML model, data related to the data nodes of the model, i.e. tensors, and other data which may be dependent on the format used for the AI/ML model.

-- Intermediate data, defined as the output data from the inference process of an AI/Ml model that is not considered the final inference result (depending on the service and output layer of the split AI model, certain intermediate data may have media characteristics, or even be media data).
+- Intermediate data, defined as the output data from the inference process of an AI/ML model that is not considered the final inference result (depending on the service and output layer of the split AI/ML model, certain intermediate data may have media characteristics, or even be media data).
 Intermediate data is typically required to be delivered to a second device or entity, as the input to a subsequent second split inference.

-- Inference output data, which is the data corresponding to the output result of the final AI inference process for the service.
-Depending on the nature of the AI data inferencing for the given AI data service, this inference output data may include: labels for identifying recognition like tasks from media, actual media data such as video and/or audio, or perhaps XR related data such as 3D models.
+- Inference output data, which is the data corresponding to the output result of the final AI/ML inference process for the service.
+Depending on the nature of the AI/ML data inferencing for the given AI/ML data service, this inference output data may include: labels for identifying recognition like tasks from media, actual media data such as video and/or audio, or perhaps XR related data such as 3D models.

-- Inference input data, corresponds to all inputs feeding the AI inference.
+- Inference input data, corresponds to all inputs feeding the AI/ML inference.
 In case of a split inference, input data feeds the first inference starting the inference at the input of the trained model.
-For AI for media use-cases, input is media data (image, video, audio, etc.)
+For AI/ML for media use-cases, input is media data (image, video, audio, etc.)

-- Training input data, corresponds to all inputs feeding the AI training process on a device for federated learning.
+- Training input data, corresponds to all inputs feeding the AI/ML training process on a device for federated learning.
 Such data is typically created on, or exists in UE devices.

-- Training results data, which is the data corresponding to the output result of the AI training process.
+- Training results data, which is the data corresponding to the output result of the AI/ML training process.
 Such data is typically delivered by a UE device to a federated learning entity which aggregates data from multiple UE devices to update and train a model.

 - User-plane metadata, corresponds to contextual and additional information to the data payload being transmitted.

-5.3.2 Media-related AI data logical functions
+5.3.2 Media-related AI/ML data logical functions

 The identified User plane logical functions supporting the scenarios include:

-- AI data delivery function
+- AI/ML data delivery function

-- AI data access function
+- AI/ML data access function

-- AI model inference engine
+- AI/ML model inference engine

-- AI training engine
+- AI/ML training engine